BV and BFV for the H-twisted Poisson sigma model: The BV formulation with superfields

-In fact, in the present context it is much more convenient to change the sign conventions from Deligne to Bernstein-Leites, i.e.\ for the product of two fields $\Phi$ and $\Psi$, viewed as functions on $T[1]\Sigma$ of some particular ghost degree (and of some fixed total degree as follows from \eqref{deg}), we pose:
+In fact, in the present context it is much more convenient to change the sign conventions from Deligne to Bernstein-Leites.
+For the product of two fields $\uphi$ and $\upsi$, viewed as functions on $T[1]\Sigma$ of some particular ghost degrees (and of some fixed total degrees according to \eqref{deg}), we pose:

 In view of \eqref{oldproduct}, this has the potential to lead to contradictions when transcribing formulas from the previous section into this one by mere transcription.
 So, some care is needed for the passage.